|<<jdhopkins.com home contact us||press search site map>>|

 Astral Worlds opens up with The River Calls, the first of five overdub cuts by the trio of J.D., Jayson and Frank.
 Far Eastern percussion sounds play a trance-like rhythm with layers of mournful tones and a melodic flute as the journey begins.
 Iberians Dreams, Tony's first track of the disc, also introduces violinist Chris Sedelmyer and Frank's acoustic guitar, as Rickie, Phil and Sheldon add their voices to the music.
 This moody funk groove has more of a jazz-R&B rhythm feel, with the Eastern sounds moved to the melodies and harmonies above.

 World-Beat 6/8 Hypnosis was created by the same group of players as Iberian Dreams, with the introduction of keyboardist Mark DeWalt.
 Accents shift and rise to the surface as 3/4 is layered over the 6/8, and then a straight four-count layer gentles the music into a live fade.
 Ralph takes over the bass chair as he and Ricky put the Funk in Punkadylics, and Frank rocks out on distorted rhythm while Chris and Sheldon plays highlights and melodies.
-Mike finally joins in for his first cut of the CD, soaring above the groove with cascading tones and harmonics, followed by Frank as he finally leaves the rhythm and shreds the path to the jam's conclusion.
+Mike finally joins in for his first cut of the Album, soaring above the groove with cascading tones and harmonics, followed by Frank as he finally leaves the rhythm and shreds the path to the jam's conclusion.

 Mad Rickie leads the way in a Billy Cobham/Steve Gadd-style funky double-time waltz, with Frank starting out on a trombone sound, and Tony back on bass with Phil replacing Sheldon in the lineup, and percussionists Joel Polacci and Preach Freedom making their first appearances.
 Mike keeps harmony as Phil counterpoints Frank's melodies, then Frank moves to electric piano as Phil plays chase, with Mike wailing into the mix with his lead sound, closing with an Allman Brothers-like cadence.